 Is there a registration deadline?

-Community Shifting Gears officially kicks off on May 1, 2017.
+Shifting Gears officially kicks off on May 1, 2019.
 We recommend registering before May 1st and tracking your trips daily or weekly to be eligible for incentives and weekly prizes.
-Community Shifting Gears does not have a cutoff date and participants are able to register up until May 31st.
+Registration for Shifting Gears does not have a cutoff date and participants are able to register up until May 31st.

 If I have participated last year do I need to register again?

-How does Community Shifting Gears benefit me and my community?
+How does Shifting Gears benefit me and my community?

 How can I win a prize?

-Simply log your trips throughout the week to be eligible for Community Shifting Gears awards and prizes, such as,
+Simply log your trips throughout the month to be eligible for Shifting Gears awards and prizes, such as,

-- Weekly draws for yummy lunch gift certificates – Draws will take place every Monday at 2pm, so make sure your last week’s trips are logged before then
+- Weekly draws – Draws will take place every Tuesday at 10am, so make sure your last week’s trips are logged before then.

 How will I know if I have won a weekly draw?